Lex Poolos, 2020 MFA in Graphic Design

 It’s important for anyone to find community, but as an artist or creator to not find connection with other people can be especially isolating.
 I spend a lot of my time alone—which, as much as I love, too much of anything is unhealthy.
 The community I’ve found at VCFA has made me feel like I’m part of something bigger than just me crouched over my keyboard at midnight with a sleeve of Oreos researching typefaces.

+Read more stories about our Alumnx through our Alumnx Success series.
 Interested in an MFA in Graphic Design?
 Visit our program page for more information on our VCFA graduate degrees.